Faïza Aissahine

 Faiza Aissahine (born 20 July 1993) is a judoka who competes internationally for Algeria.
-She is a gold medalist at the African games.
+She is a gold medalist at the African Games.

 Achievements

 Aissahine won the African Open in Yaounde in 2018 U52kg.
 She won a gold medal at the African Games in Rabat in 2019 and also the African Championship 2022.

-Aissahine has won two gold medals in continental championships, two in continental open.
+Aissahine has won two gold medals in continental championships, and two in continental open.
 She has won silver at an international tournament and has also won 5 bronze in total.

 She lost her bronze medal match in the women's 52 kg event at the 2022 Mediterranean Games held in Oran, Algeria.